KoyaKokubu/Unity/ARCarCustomizer/README.md

    ![target_image](ar_car_QR.png "QR")

-2. Scan the target image
+2. Scan the target image.
 You may need to zoom in on the image.

    ![target_image](m2.jpg "target_image")